 - Fecal tests

-Liquid biopsy is a relatively new blood work technology that detects circulating tumor DNA in the blood.1 There are many studies currently underway on both dogs and humans, to test its use in the diagnosis, screening, treatment, and recurrence of many cancers.
+Your veterinarian might also recommend a liquid biopsy, a relatively new blood work technology that detects circulating tumor DNA in the blood.1 There are many studies currently underway on both dogs and humans, to test its use in the diagnosis, screening, treatment, and recurrence of many cancers.

 What Happens When Blood Work is Collected in Dogs